 Gold Nugget Loquat Trees for Sale Online

-Loquat trees are a very versatile tree for landscaping.
+Loquat trees are very versatile trees for landscaping.
 Loquat trees produce small yellow fruits, pear-shaped but the size of kumquats.
-They are edible and have a sweet, acidic taste, perfect for all types of foods from chutneys to fruit smoothies.
-You can grow one in your own backyard, and enjoy both the fruit and the year-round interest the tree itself provides.
+They are edible and have a sweet, acidic taste, perfect for all foods, from chutneys to fruit smoothies.
+You can grow one in your backyard and enjoy the fruit and the year-round interest the tree provides.
 The dark green glossy leaves are oblong and come to a point, bringing a tropical look to any landscape.
 Gold Nugget Loquats are self-pollinating and do not require a different variety for fruit production.

 NOTE: Does not ship to Arizona (AZ), California (CA), or Texas (TX) due to Phytosanitary rules and regulations.

 |Fruit:||Yellow; tastes like mango, honey, peach, and citrus|

 |Soil Condition:||Well drained; loamy, clay, sandy, peat|